ptiede/Dynesty.jl/README.md

 A Julia interface to the python nested sampling library [dynesty](https://github.com/joshspeagle/dynesty)

-This is built on PyCall and imports a lot of the functionality of dynesty.
+This is built on PythonCall and imports a lot of the functionality of dynesty.
 There are some differences in the interface to make the code more "Julian".

 # Example

-Here we will sample a 5 dimensional Gaussian restricted to the domain [-10,10]
+Here we will sample a 5-dimensional Gaussian restricted to the domain [-10,10]

 ```julia
 using Distributions